Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Experimental Design

 \subsection{Anomaly Detection Techniques}

 Similar to the case of log parsing techniques, we considered the work of \citet{le2022log}, a recent empirical study that evaluated five DL-based anomaly detection techniques (i.e., DeepLog~\cite{du2017deeplog}, LogAnomaly~\cite{meng2019loganomaly}, LogRobust~\cite{zhang2019robust}, PLELog~\cite{yang2021semi}, and CNN~\cite{lu2018detecting}), and decided to use their replication package, including all the aforementioned techniques.
+For all anomaly detection techniques, we used their default parameters.
 These techniques are representative of the state of the art of DL-based anomaly detection techniques.